Unisay/purescript-lua/README.md

 ## Features

-- [x] Lua code bundling: emits either a Lua module or "App".
+- [x] Lua code bundling: emits either a Lua module (a file that returns a table with functions) or an application (a file that executes itself).
 - [x] FFI with Lua.
 - [x] Dead Code Elimination (DCE).
 - [x] Code inlining.